Quality Drainage Scoria used in construction

 5: Incorporate Hardscaping:

-Hardscaping elements like stone walls, pavers, and pathways can add texture and contrast to your backyard.
+Lastly, hardscaping elements like stone walls, pavers, and pathways can add texture and contrast to your backyard.
 They also provide a sturdy foundation for your furniture and plantings.

 These backyard landscaping ideas are just a starting point for the endless possibilities that exist for creating a beautiful outdoor oasis right in your own backyard.
 You can mix and match these techniques until you have a custom solution that is perfect for your needs.